rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 tags: rns, wallet, javascript, integrate
 ---

-First thing you need to do is to register the name of your wallet now!
-Search it here
+The first thing you need to do is to register the name of your wallet now!
+Search for it here:

 {% include rns-register.html %}